doctorfree/nvim-lazyman/README.md

 conf.enable_startuptime = true
 -- Add/change/delete surrounding delimiter pairs with ease conf.enable_surround = true
--- Enable fancy lualine components conf.enable_fancy = false
 -- Enable the wilder plugin
 conf.enable_wilder = false
+--
+-- Lualine, Tabline, and Winbar configuration
+--
+-- The Lualine style can be "orig" or "test" conf.lualine_style = "orig"
+-- Experimental separator for lualine components, can be "bubble" or "arrow" conf.lualine_separator = "bubble"
+-- Enable fancy lualine components conf.enable_fancy = false
 -- The statusline (lualine), tabline, and winbar can each be enabled or disabled -- Enable statusline (lualine) conf.enable_statusline = true